 Save the details and further move on to the next step.

 There are a few extra options are available that might not be mandatory while publishing the app, but they surely prevent your app from getting negative feedback.
 Also, you can manually filter non-compatible devices.
-So, use these options to curb out any negativities and stay at the top of your game.
+So, use these options to curb any negativities and stay at the top of your game.

 If your app somehow got rejected by Google regulators, don’t worry, we got you covered.
-There might be a few reasons behind Google declining your app which is discussed here along with proper solutions.
+There might be a few reasons behind Google declining your app which are discussed here along with proper solutions.